 A full view of the home, though it is never seen from this angle in the film.
 It sits perched on a steep hilltop of a very narrow, one way road overlooking a lake.

-The Master’s house can be a bit tricky to find, which we’ll attempt to better pinpoint.
+Lancaster Dodd’s house can be a bit tricky to find, which we’ll attempt to better pinpoint.
 The house is known as the Captain’s Mansion, a former event space on Mare Island in Vallejo, California.
 The first challenge is that many houses spanning several blocks on this street look almost identical and are used for similar purposes.
-There are subtle differences from house to house, however, be it minor architectural variations, trees and shrubs, views in the background, etc., which do allow for identifying the exact home from the film, which is located at 822 Walnut Ave.
-The second challenge is that GPS may not take you to that correct location.
-To get exactly to “The Master” house, make sure you arrive at the intersection of Walnut Ave and 8th St on Mare Island and you’ll successfully find house 822 from the film.
-The house number can be seen on the front steps.
+There are subtle differences from house to house, however, be it minor architectural variations, trees and shrubs, views in the background, etc., which do allow for identifying the exact home from the film, To get exactly to “The Master” house, make sure you arrive at the intersection of Walnut Ave and 8th St on Mare Island and you’ll successfully find house, which has the number “822” on the front steps.

 Paul Thomas Anderson’s 1999 film, “Magnolia,” named after a street that spans the San Fernando Valley, was shot mostly, as you might expect, around the Valley.
 However, some additional scenes were also filmed in Los Angeles, Big Bear Lake and Reno, Nevada.